smissaertj/flask-jwt-authentication/README.md

 # Authentication between JavaScript and Flask API using JSON Web Tokens
-This project serves as a blueprint I can iterate and expand upon in future projects.
+This project serves as a blueprint I can iterate over and expand upon in future projects.

 ## Installation